The Authentic

 Reciting this music on an £8000 instrument does not reflect an authentic, lived experience.

-It is, to put it bluntly, cultural appropriation.
+It is, at worst and to put it bluntly, cultural appropriation.
 It’s buying yourself a seat at a table you don’t belong to, so you can say you do.
 It’s buying a heritage and lineage and a cool and a persona that if you had to actually live it for a day would have you running screaming back to your much more comfortable and much less harsh and unforgiving world.

 Blues came from the field hollers slaves sang to get them through the day.